Orbit Closures and Invariants: Introduction

 The paper is set out as follows.
-Sections~\ref{sec:notation} and \ref{sec:prelims} contain preparatory material from geometric invariant theory and the theory of complete reducibility, and establish the important technical result Proposition~\ref{prop:finquotfin}.
-The proof of Theorem~\ref{thm:mainthm} is spread over three sections.
-In Section~\ref{sec:lunapartone} we show that $\psi_{X,H}$ is quasi-finite if $H$ is $G$-completely reducible (Theorem~\ref{thm:quasifinite}).
+Section~\ref{sec:notation} contains preparatory material from geometric invariant theory and the theory of complete reducibility.
+The proof of Theorem~\ref{thm:mainthm} contains three main ingredients, each dealt with in a separate section.
+In Section~\ref{sec:prelims} we build on work of Bardsley and Richardson to establish the important technical result Proposition~\ref{prop:finquotfin}, which gives a criterion for a map of quotient varieties to be finite.
+In Section~\ref{sec:lunapartone} we carry out our analysis of the closed $G$- and $H$-orbits and show that $\psi_{X,H}$ is quasi-finite if $H$ is $G$-completely reducible (Theorem~\ref{thm:quasifinite}).
 In Section~\ref{sec:lunaparttwo} we show that the image of $\psi_{X,H}$ is closed (Theorem~\ref{thm:closed}).
-The key ingredient here is to consider the map of projectivisations ${\mathbb P}(X^H)\ra {\mathbb P}(X)$ induced by the inclusion of $X^H$ in $X$ when $X$ is a $G$-module; the $G$-complete reducibility of $H$ guarantees that we get a well-defined map of quotient varieties ${\mathbb P}(X^H)/G\ra {\mathbb P}(X)/G$.
-In Section~\ref{sec:lunapartthree} we complete the proof of Theorem~\ref{thm:mainthm} using Proposition~\ref{prop:insep_ZMT} (a variation on Zariski's Main Theorem) and Proposition~\ref{prop:finquotfin}.
+The key idea here is to consider the map of projectivisations ${\mathbb P}(X^H)\ra {\mathbb P}(X)$ induced by the inclusion of $X^H$ in $X$ when $X$ is a $G$-module; the $G$-complete reducibility of $H$ guarantees that we get a well-defined map of quotient varieties ${\mathbb P}(X^H)/G\ra {\mathbb P}(X)/G$.
+Section~\ref{sec:lunapartthree} draws these strands together and completes the proof of Theorem~\ref{thm:mainthm} using Proposition~\ref{prop:insep_ZMT} (a variation on Zariski's Main Theorem).

 Section~\ref{sec:sep} gives a criterion for $\psi_{X,H}$ to be an isomorphism onto its image (Theorem~\ref{thm:normaliso}).
 In Section~\ref{sec:ex} we use representation theory to construct some examples relevant to Theorem~\ref{thm:mainthm}.
 In Section~\ref{sec:dblecosets} we give a criterion (Theorem~\ref{thm:closedcrit}) for generic double cosets $HgK$ of $G$ to be closed, where $H$ and $K$ are reductive subgroups of $G$.
 Luna proved a stronger result \cite{luna00} in characteristic 0 using \'etale slice methods, but our techniques work when \'etale slices are not available.
-Example~\ref{ex:B2}(c) gives an application of Theorem~\ref{thm:mainthm}.
-We finish in Section~\ref{sec:Gcr} with some results on complete reducibility.
+We give some applications of Theorem~\ref{thm:closedcrit} (Examples~\ref{ex:B2} and \ref{ex:E7}); these serve as applications of Theorem~\ref{thm:mainthm} as well.
+We finish in Section~\ref{sec:Gcr} by using the theory we have developed to prove some results on complete reducibility.